 Who owns WTMD?

-WTMD is licensed as a non-commercial, educational radio station by the Federal Communications Commission.
-The station is licensed to Towson University and is ultimately owned by the Board of Regents of the University System of Maryland.
+WTMD is licensed as a non-commercial, educational radio station by the Federal Communications Commission licensed to Baltimore Public Media.

 How is the music chosen on WTMD?

 Music is chosen by our programing staff, lead by our Program Director.
 Decisions are based on a variety of factors but at the end of the day, we choose music we think meets curious minds of our music loving listeners.

 Music submission information can be found on our Contact Us page.
 WTMD welcomes submissions from Baltimore Bands, National Bands and other musical artists whose quality of craft meets the expectations of our listeners.

 WTMD is an independent music station.
 Our program director is responsible for all programming decisions and based on available research, an understanding of the ever changing music scene and are based on listener desires.
 The program director is also responsible for ensuring the highest technical quality of our airwaves.
 Coverage of events, music, arts and culture are made by our programming staff and each staff member seeks to bring stories about the music and cultural of the central Maryland Region.

 I have a story idea I think WTMD should cover, How do I get you put it on the air?

 You can email a press release or story idea to [email protected].
 WTMD receives dozens of requests each day and we cannot respond to individual requests.
 Our staff incorporates these communications into planning their individual shows and programming elements, but there is no guarantee that your idea will make it to air.

 I have a show idea and I’d like to get an hour on WTMD each week or even every day.
 I’m even willing to pay!
 How can I make that happen?